-No provision for Hong Kong profits tax has been made as the Group did not generate any assessable profits arising in Hong Kong during the year (2018: Nil).
+No provision for Hong Kong profits tax has been made as the Group did not generate any assessable profits arising in Hong Kong during the year (2019: Nil).

-Singapore corporate income tax has been provided on the estimated assessable profit arising in Singapore at the rate of 17% (2018: 17%).
+Singapore corporate income tax has been provided on the estimated assessable profit arising in Singapore at the rate of 17% (2019: 17%).

-The subsidiaries in Indonesia are subject to 25% on their assessable profit as determined in accordance with the relevant Indonesia income tax rules and regulations (2018: 25%).
+The subsidiaries in Indonesia are subject to 25% on their assessable profit as determined in accordance with the relevant Indonesia income tax rules and regulations (2019: 25%).

 The PRC Enterprise Income Tax is calculated at 25% on the estimated assessable profits of a subsidiary operating in the PRC.
-(2018: 25%)
+(2019: 25%)

-Subsidiary operating in Japan is subject to national corporate income tax, inhabitant tax, and enterprise tax (hereinafter collectively referred to as "Japan Profits Tax") in Japan, which, in aggregate, resulted in effective statutory income tax rates of approximately 33.59% for the year based on the existing legislation, interpretations and practices in respect thereof (2018: 23%).
-No provision for Japan Profits Tax has been provided as the Group has no estimate assessable profit arising in Japan for the year ended 31 December 2019.
+Subsidiary operating in Japan is subject to national corporate income tax, inhabitant tax, and enterprise tax (hereinafter collectively referred to as "Japan Profits Tax") in Japan, which, in aggregate, resulted in effective statutory income tax rates of approximately 33.59% for the year based on the existing legislation, interpretations and practices in respect thereof (2019: 33.59%).
+Japan profits tax has been provided on the estimated assessable profit arising in Japan.
+(2019: No provision for Japan profits tax has been provided as the Group has no estimate assessable profit arising in Japan.)